 Published by: McGraw-Hill Education TAB | Publication date: 06/29/2016Kindle book details: Kindle Edition, 191 pages

-Arduino: Getting Started With Arduino: The Ultimate Beginner’s Guide (Arduino 101, Arduino sketches, Complete beginners guide, Programming, Raspberry Pi 2, xml, c++, Ruby, html, php, Robots)
+Arduino: Mastering Basic Arduino: The Complete Beginner’s Guide To Arduino (Arduino 101, Arduino sketches, Complete beginners guide, Programming, Raspberry Pi 3, xml, c++, Ruby, html, php, Robots)

 - Why choose Arduino - What it is and why it’s the platform to go for